NileshPawar18/Infrastructure-Automation-with-Terraform-Ansible-/README.md

 Connect to the instance
            Install Jenkins, Java, and Python in the instance

-                  Project By :-    Prerana Maurya
+                  Project By :-    Nilesh Pawar